Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Experiments

 Since SRL incorporates a model of the environment that is learned in parallel, we compare the performance of the SRL actor utilizing the actor-generated action sequences against model-based online planning, where the actor produces only a single action between each simulated state.

 Table \ref{table:Model} compares the FAS score SRL to online planning using the same model in online planning versus the action sequences generated by the SRL policy.
-We see that SRL can learn action sequences that perform better than model-based online planning in many environments.
-Notably, SRL performs better in environments with larger action and state space dimensions (See Figure \ref{fig:onlineplanning} for example of Humanoid).
+We see that SRL can learn action sequences and is competitive to model-based online planning.
+Notably, SRL performs better in environments with larger action and state space dimensions.
 Such environments are harder to model.
 Thus, SRL can leverage inaccurate models to learn accurate action sequences, further reducing the required computational complexity during training.
 We hypothesize that this superior performance is due to the fact that the actor learns a $J$-step action sequence concurrently, while online planning only produces one action at a time.
-Consequently, SRL is able to learn and produce long, coherent action sequences, whereas single-step predictions tend to drift, similar to the "hallucination" phenomenon observed in transformer-based language models.
+Consequently, SRL is able to learn and produce long, coherent action sequences, whereas single-step predictions tend to drift, similar to the 'hallucination' phenomenon observed in transformer-based language models.